trusted2caregit/prototype_laravel/README.md

 # prototype_laravel

 ## Windows 10
 To run this project you must have the following packages installed on your machine.
+If you already have `git`, `node`, `npm` and anything else in this list installed on your system using installers (not choco), I highly recommend uninstalling that stuff and cleaning it all off.
+You really should use a package manager for this kind of stuff.

+Here is a list of packages I have installed:
 ```
 $> choco list
 Chocolatey v2.2.2